aspineon/kotlin-ios-universal-framework/README.md

 - The `iosGenDebugPodspec` & `iosGenReleasePodspec` tasks that generate the podspec files.
 - The "ios-framework" publication for maven deployment.

+A `local.podspec` is also created to allow for local usage.

 Usage in Gradle Script Kotlin
 -----------------------------